 Minnesota State Fiddlers Association

-In Loring Park, in downtown Minneapolis, there stands a statue of a violinist.
-The statue was erected in 1896 by the Norwegians of Minnesota to the memory of the Paganini of Norway - Ole Bull.
+There is a statue of a violinist in Loring Park, in downtown Minneapolis.
+It was erected in 1896 by the Norwegians of Minnesota to the memory of the Paganini of Norway - Ole Bull.
 For many years Norwegians gathered by this statue on May 17th to honour not just the fiddler, but the nationalist, and a man who kept his word, even in places as far from Norway as the Minnesota Territory in 1856.

 As the Napoleonic wars were coming to a close, the major belligerents signed "The Treaty of Fontainebleau" on April 11, 1814.
 In that treaty, Denmark lost the territory of Norway.
 On May 17, 1814 Norway declared itself an independent nation and approved their own constitution, but by June of that same year Sweden invaded Norway, re-instating their claims to rule Norway dating back to 1319.